TikaFlow/bash-sql/README.md

 pos characters from the end of the string, rather than the beginning.
 A value of 0 for `pos` returns an empty string.

-It returns NULL if any of its arguments are NULL.
+It returns NULL if any argument is NULL.
 If `len` is less than 1, the result is the empty string.

 ### substring_index